Home >

 •

-Arunachala (Thiruvannamalai) is a
+Arunachala (Thiruvannamalai) is primarily a

-Shiva Sthalam (Pilgrimage of Shiva) which is a
+Shiva Sthalam (Pilgrimage of Shiva):

 Pancha Bhoota Sthalam (Place representing a prime Element of Nature)